 Africa Cup of Nations: Kit Sponsors

-The 2017 AFCON
+The 2019 AFCON kit sponsors

 Battle of the brands among star players

-Last five Africa Cup of Nations winners
+Last six Africa Cup of Nations winners

 When Nigeria won in 2013, the Super Eagles wore Adidas kits.
 While 2012 champions Zambia wore Nike kits during their successful campaign that year.